Fcrtt/Teacher-student-segmentation/README.md

 This repository demonstrates the implementation of a teacher-student learning framework for semantic segmentation using knowledge distillation.
 The objective is to transfer the knowledge of a large DeepLabV3 model with a ResNet-101 backbone (teacher) to a smaller and more efficient ESPNet model (student), achieving comparable performance while significantly reducing computational complexity and resource requirements.

-Note: This is an ongoing project, and further improvements and features are under active development.
+> **Note**: This is an ongoing project, and further improvements and features are under active development.

 ## Overview